naomibaes/naomibaes.github.io/content/authors/admin/_index.md

 ## About Me

-Naomi Baes is a Ph.D. candidate examining dimensions of lexical semantic change under the supervision of Prof Nick Haslam and Dr Ekaterina Vylomova.
+Naomi Baes is a Ph.D. candidate developing a model of conceptual change under the guidance of Prof Nick Haslam and Dr Ekaterina Vylomova.
+She has proposed "SIBling", a theoretical framework designed to characterize the major dimensions of lexical semantic change (i.e., innovations that modify the lexical meaning of words) with unique application in the humanities and social sciences.